chrischiedo/weather-mcp-server-java/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE)
+This project is open source and available under the [MIT License](LICENSE).

 ## Further Resources